sikkha/blockchain_economic_stimulus/README.md

 *A macroeconomic simulator and real-time digital settlement app*

 ## 🧭 What It Is
-**Thai-Boosty** is a prototype application that models and simulates a digital fiscal stimulus program — where government-issued wallets distribute funds that circulate locally under controlled leakages and VAT feedback.
+**blockchain_economic_stimulus** is a prototype application that models and simulates a digital fiscal stimulus program — where government-issued wallets distribute funds that circulate locally under controlled leakages and VAT feedback.

 The project integrates:
 - A **FastAPI backend** handling negotiation, settlement, and monitoring logic.